 Medical Plans

-The Health & Welfare Plan provides three choices for medical Care two HMO plans and one PPO plan.
+The Health and Welfare Plan offers three options for medical care: two HMO plans and one PPO plan.

-• Medical services include office visits, hospitalization and surgery, wellness care, mental health treatment, and substance abuse treatment.
+• Medical services, including office visits, hospitalization and surgery, preventative care, mental health services, and substance abuse treatment.

 • Prescription drugs.